 2) Card Security Code (CSC) or Card Verification Value (CVV):

-This is a card security code, composed by 3 or 4 digit number that generally stands behind the card.
-It is very used by e-commerce to validate a card, since they never ask your card password.
+This is a card security code, composed of a 3 or 4 digit number that generally stands behind the card.
+It is frequently used by e-commerce to validate a card since they never ask for the card password.
+For extra security, Dock has the Dynamic CVV product, which allows virtual cards to have dynamic CVV numbers.

 4) Card Number: It is the number that identifies your card by following the ISO/IEC 7812 standard.
 Ordering this number from left to right, it is composed by: